-We have all spent endless hours tirelessly scrolling through the internet trying to find the perfect solution and just as you think you have found it, a comparison website strikes down your dreams with expensive insurance premiums that can sometimes come with luxury cars.
+We have all spent hours tirelessly scrolling through the internet trying to find the perfect insurance, and just as you think you have found it, a comparison website strikes you with expensive premiums that sometimes come with luxury cars.

-Insurance premiums are calculated by considering a number of variables such as the vehicle's value, performance and security.
-It is then placed in an insurance group ranging from 1 being the lowest, to 50 being the highest, with this number indicating how much you can expect to pay.
+Insurance premiums are calculated by considering a number of variables such as the vehicle's value, performance, and security.
+It is then placed in an insurance group ranging from 1 to 50, with this number indicating how much you can expect to pay.

 BMW 2 Series